SakalOFF/cinema-MPT/README.md

 - Fetching data from multiple tables is easy in hibernate framework.
 - It supports Query cache and provide statistics about query and database status.

+#### Mockito:
+- No Handwriting − No need to write mock objects on your own.
+- Refactoring Safe − Renaming interface method names or reordering parameters will not break the test code as Mocks are created at runtime.
+- Return value support − Supports return values.
+- Exception support − Supports exceptions.
+- Order check support − Supports check on order of method calls.
+- Annotation support − Supports creating mocks using annotation.

+#### MySQL:
+- Data Security
+- On-Demand Scalability
+- High Performance
+- Round-the-Clock Uptime
+- Comprehensive Transactional Support
+- Complete Workflow Control

 ---
 ### Use Case Diagram
 ![usecase](./assets/usecase.PNG)